wp-plugins/digiproveblog/readme.txt

 = Your web-site appears to be commercial.
 Is this going to cost me anything?  =

-Most of the features of the plug-in are totally free.
-There are some features that are dependent on a valid subscription with Digiprove.
+Some of the features of the plug-in are totally free for use on a single domain.
+This includes the key function of certifying the textual content of your posts and pages.
+If you want to use the more advanced features, such as protecting the copyright of pictures or other embedded media, you will need a valid subscription with Digiprove.
 It is free for use by registered educational establishments or charities, just write to us at support@digiprove.com with details including evidence of your status to obtain this free subscription.

 = What are the benefits of becoming a Digiprove subscriber?  =

 From Wordpress:
 - You can publish content from multiple domains
 - You can protect individual files and media as well as the blog post text
+- You can Digiprove more pages and posts per day
 - You can elect to have your valuable Digiprove Content Certificates emailed to you automatically
 - You can create a custom text to display in your Digiprove notice rather than using one of the standard texts
 - You can have a hyperlink from your certificate page on www.digiprove.com back to your Wordpress post (or page)